Created at:

 trqauthd

 The daemon that clients connect to (using TORQUE commands like qsub, qdel, qstat, etc. It then authorizes connections to pbs_server.
-More information here.
+See more information on the "Configuring trqauthd for client commands" linked below.
 It opens a UNIX Domain Socket in /tmp/trqauthd-unix.

 pbs_server